balarcode/telecommunications/coding/README.md

-## Maximum A Posteriori Decoding using BCJR Algorithm
+## Maximum A Posteriori Probability Decoding using BCJR Algorithm

 ### Introduction